csarnevesht/android-tutorial/recyclerview/README.md

     </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-#### Now create adapter class TrophyAdapter.java step-wise for recyclerview base.
+#### Create an adapter (TrophyAdapter.java) for the RecycleView

+To feed all your data to the RecyclerView list, you must extend the RecyclerView.Adapter class.
+The adapter creates views for items in the RecyclerView list.

-Follow these steps to easily create the adapter without any complex structure.
+Follow the following steps to create the adapter.
-Below steps are for RecyclerView adapter class.

 1. Create class **TrophyAdapter**